Notifications#

 listener.EnableNotification(camera, 1003, isSpecificationChange: true); // 1003 is Aperture

-This 3rd and optional argument defaults to false
+This third and optional argument defaults to false

 .
 If you explicitly set it to true